sanity-io/embeddings-index-ui/README.md

 })
 ```

-Then, enable semantic search using `options.embeddingsIndex` on reference fields:
+Then, enable semantic search using `options.embeddingsIndex` on reference fields.
+Example of a default configuration for a reference field:

 ```ts
 defineField({